Farah El Tayar

-Farah Dani El Tayar (فرح داني الطيار; born 10 December 2003) is a Lebanese footballer who plays as a winger for Florida International University FIU.
+Farah Dani El Tayar (فرح داني الطيار; born 10 December 2003) is a Lebanese footballer who plays as a full-back for American college team FIU Panthers and the Lebanon national team.

 Club career

+El Tayar began her club career in Lebanon, playing for Akhaa Ahli Aley from 2018 to 2020 and then Eleven Football Pro from 2020 to 2021, both in the Lebanese Women's Football League.

 On 3 August 2021, El Tayar moved to the FIU Panthers, the team of the Florida International University.
-She made her debut on 22 August, as a 19th-minute substitute in a 3–2 defeat to the Jacksonville Dolphins; she was subbed out nine minutes later.
+She made her debut on 22 August, as a 19th-minute substitute in a 3–2 defeat to the Jacksonville Dolphins.
+During the 2023 season, when El Tayar was a senior at FIU, she was named captain of the team.

 On 18 April 2022, El Tayar joined the Iowa Raptors FC in the Women's Premier Soccer League.

+On 4 April 2024, El Tayar signed with Tormenta FC in the USL W League.

 International career

 El Tayar made her international debut for Lebanon on 8 April 2021, coming on as a substitute in the 2021 Armenia International Friendly Tournament against hosts Armenia.
 She scored her first goal two days later, in a 7–1 defeat against Lithuania in the same competition.